lnunno/lnunno.github.io/about_me.md

 permalink: /about/
 ---

-I'm a Software Engineer at Palantir in Palo ALto, California.
+I'm a Software Engineer at Palantir in Palo Alto, California.

 I like to learn new technology and master established tools.
 My goal is to write software that is both useful and easy to use while following software engineering best practices.